 The children are in three Reception classes with their own class teacher(s) and will also work in mixed class groups in the shared indoor and outdoor spaces.
-Here, children develop their fine and gross motor skills through climbing, balance activities and fine motor control games and play.
+Here, children develop their fine and gross motor skills through climbing, balance activities and fine finger control games and play.
 These skills are fundamental in supporting children in developing the hand and arm strength and co-ordination in learning to write.

-Through investigation, exploration and guided activities, we are helping children develop their concentration and curiosity, guiding them to ask questions, find answers and persevere with an activity.
+Through investigation, exploration and guided activities, Expressive Arts and Design: we are helping children develop their concentration and Creating with Materials and Being Imaginative & curiosity, guiding them to ask questions, find answers Expressive and persevere with an activity.